 Chair and Executive Committee member

-Randy is President of Repass Rodgers Foundation and founder of West Marine, Inc. where he served in roles including CEO, Chairman and Board member.
+Randy is President of Repass Rodgers Foundation and founder of West Marine, Inc., where he served in roles including CEO, Chairman, and Board member.
 The company was sold in 2017.
 He is a founding member of GSSA.
 Randy has a BSEE from Duke University.

 Randy has served as commodore of the Santa Cruz Yacht Club, as a director and President of Sail America, the US sailing industry association, as a director of the National Marine Manufacturers Association, and as a member of Government Affairs at American Sportfishing Association.
-As Co-chair of Action Pajaro Valley he was active in collaborative planning for the area.
-For many years he has been and remains active in marine conservation for the benefit of the marine environment, boaters and fishermen.
+As Co-chair of Action Pajaro Valley, he was active in collaborative planning for the area.
+For many years, he has been and remains active in marine conservation for the benefit of the marine environment, boaters, and fishermen.

 Ted Wilson

 GSSA director Ted Wilson is a food and hospitality entrepreneur with special expertise in catering foods using sustainable, seasonal, local ingredients.
-Ted appreciates fostering community which is evident at The Alice Collective, a café he created in downtown Oakland.
-He also owns and runs the William Tell House, Marin County’s oldest restaurant, bar and inn located in the town of Tomales.
+Ted appreciates fostering community, which is evident at The Alice Collective, a café he created in downtown Oakland.
+He also owns and runs the William Tell House, Marin County’s oldest restaurant, bar, and inn, located in the town of Tomales.

 Vance Staplin